Pixar: 2D animation and live-action

 The Pixar filmography to date has been computer-animated features.
 So far, WALL-E (2008) has been the only Pixar film not to be completely animated as it features a small amount of live-action, including footage from the 1969 film Hello, Dolly! while the short films Your Friend the Rat (2007), Day & Night (2010), Kitbull (2019), Burrow (2020), and Twenty Something (2021) feature 2D animation.
 1906, the live-action film by Brad Bird based on a screenplay and novel by James Dalessandro about the 1906 earthquake, was in development but has since been abandoned by Bird and Pixar.
 Bird has stated that he was "interested in moving into the live-action realm with some projects" while "staying at Pixar [because] it's a very comfortable environment for me to work in".
 In June 2018, Bird mentioned the possibility of adapting the novel as a TV series, and the earthquake sequence as a live-action feature film.

 The Toy Story Toons short Hawaiian Vacation (2011) also includes the fish and shark as live-action.

-Jim Morris, president of Pixar, produced Disney's John Carter (2012) which Andrew Stanton co-wrote and directed.
+Jim Morris, president of Pixar, produced Disney's John Carter (2012) which Pixar filmmaker Andrew Stanton co-wrote and directed.

 Pixar's creative heads were consulted to fine tune the script for the 2011 live-action film The Muppets.
 Similarly, Pixar assisted in the story development of Disney's The Jungle Book (2016) as well as providing suggestions for the film's end credits sequence.
 Both Pixar and Mark Andrews were given a "Special Thanks" credit in the film's credits.
 Additionally, many Pixar animators, both former and current, were recruited for a traditional hand-drawn animated sequence for the 2018 film Mary Poppins Returns.

-Pixar representatives have also assisted in the English localization of several Studio Ghibli films, mainly those from Hayao Miyazaki.
+Pixar representatives have also assisted in the English localization of several Studio Ghibli films, mainly those by Hayao Miyazaki.

 In 2019, Pixar developed a live-action hidden camera reality show, titled Pixar in Real Life, for Disney+.